 The initial response to LPS is mediated in the brain by nNOS.
 There is no participation of iNOS in this initial response.
-Indeed, the initial response must be a result of LPS receptors in areas where the blood-brain barrier is not present, such as the choroid plexus, ME, organum vasculosum laminae terminalis, and other circumventricular organs.
-LPS-induced input to the hypothalamus occurs, at least in part, by activation of the locus coeruleus, which sends noradrenergic axons to the hypothalamus; these axons synapse on cholinergic interneurons in the PVN, activating CRH release.^{15,16} LPS-stimulated CRH release involves NO production because it can be blocked by inhibitors of all forms of NOS.
-Also it has been shown that NO activates COX I, leading to the generation of prostaglandin E2 (PGE2), which activates adenylyl cyclase (AC) and therefore increases cAMP.
-This cyclic nucleotide activates protein kinase A (PKA), which induces exocytosis of CRH secretory granules into hypophyseal portal vessels, activating ACTH release from the corticotrophs of the anterior pituitary gland.15 NO activates not only COX but also lipoxygenase $(LOX)^{17,18}$ and GC, which produces cGMP; cGMP, in turn, increases intracellular calcium that converts membrane phospholipids into AA, the substrate for COX and LOX, generating PGs and leukotrienes, respectively.
-Activation of CRH by cytokines can be blocked by cyclosporine, probably by the blockade of dephosphorylation of NOS by calcineurin, rendering NOS inactive.19 Furthermore, it has been shown that IL-1, TNF-a, IL-6, and IL-2 can directly stimulate ACTH release from the anterior pituitary via NO.^{8,20}
+Indeed, the initial response must be due on LPS receptors in areas where the blood-brain barrier is not present, such as the choroid plexus, ME, organum vasculosum laminae terminalis (OVLT) and other circumventricular organs.
+LPS induced-input to the hypothalamus occurs at least in part by activation of the locus ceruleus that sends noradrenergic axons to the hypothalamus that synapse on cholinergic interneurons in the PVN and activate CRH release.^{15,16} LPSstimulated CRH release involves NO production, because it can be blocked by inhibitors of all forms of NOS.
+Also it has been shown that NO activates COX I leading to generation of prostaglandin E_2 (PGE2), that activates adenylyl cyclase (AC) and therefore increase cAMP.
+This cyclic nucleotide activates protein kinase A (PKA) which induces exocitosis of CRH secretory granules into hypophyseal portal vessels, activating ACTH release from the corticotrophs of the anterior pituitary gland.15 NO activates not only COX, but also lipoxygenase (LOX)^{17,18} and GC, which produces cGMP, that increases intracellular calcium that converts membrane phospholipids into AA, the substrate for COX and LOX, generating PG's and leucotrienes, respectively.
+Activation of CRH by cytokines can be blocked by cyclosporine, probably by blockade of dephosphorilation of NOS by calcineurin rendering NOS inactive.19 Furthermore, it has been shown that IL-1, TNF- α , IL-6 and IL-2 can directly stimulate ACTH release from anterior pituitary via NO.^{8, 20}

-Role of NO in the Control of Luteinizing Hormone-releasing Hormone Release
+Role of NO in the control of luteinizing hormone releasing hormone release